zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-2.md

 ### Pre-work

-Before joining this webinar you should [watch the first episode:  Overview of Chef][spring-fund-week-1].
+Before viewing this video you should [watch the first episode:  Overview of Chef][spring-fund-week-1].

 ##### Workstation Requirements